 Federal Loan Limits

-There are limits on the amount that a student may borrow under the William D. Ford Federal Direct Loan Program for one academic year.
+There are limits on the amount that a student may borrow under the Direct Loan Program for one academic year.
 There are also cumulative limits on the total amount a student may borrow to pursue their education.
 Financial Aid Services uses the National Student Loan Database Service (NSLDS) to determine your total loan aggregates.
-Refer to your Student Aid Report (SAR) for your loan aggregates, it is important for you to monitor your loan aggregates to ensure you do not borrow beyond your eligiliblity.
+Refer to your Student Aid Report (SAR) for your loan aggregates, it is important for you to monitor your loan aggregates to ensure you do not borrow beyond your eligibility.

 Dependent undergraduate students in their freshman year may borrow up to $5,500 (no more than $3,500 may be subsidized),